telekom/pubsub-horizon/docs/installation.md

 ### Other dependencies

-- Kafka

-    Horizon in its current form has been built around Kafka and therefore requires Kafka to be installed in the target cluster in order to run.
+- Kafka: Horizon in its current form has been built around Kafka and therefore requires Kafka to be installed in the target cluster in order to run.
-- MongoDB

-    Horizon requires a running MongoDB instance for many operations, which is used to store metadata and track the status of events.
+- MongoDB: Horizon requires a running MongoDB instance for many operations, which is used to store metadata and track the status of events.

 ## 1. Preparations

 ### 1.1.
 Installing Kafka

-***Note:**
-Horizon relies only on connectivity to Kafka, but it is not necessary to install a dedicated instance for Horizon if an existing Kafka Broker can be used.
+*Note: Horizon relies only on connectivity to Kafka, but it is not necessary to install a dedicated instance for Horizon if an existing Kafka Broker can be used.
 If you like to use an existing instance instead which might be provided as managed service, you can skip the installation of Kafka.
-**However**, it's important that Horizon is able to administrate new topics.*
+However, it's important that Horizon is able to administrate new topics.*

 ### 1.2.
 Installing MongoDB

-***Note:**
-Similar to the installation step of Kafka, the installation of a dedicated MongoDB instance can be skipped if an existing MongoDB instance can be used, which might be provided as managed service.
+ *Note: Similar to the installation step of Kafka, the installation of a dedicated MongoDB instance can be skipped if an existing MongoDB instance can be used, which might be provided as managed service.
-**However**, it's important that Horizon is able to administrate new collections.*
+ However, it's important that Horizon is able to administrate new collections.*

 #### 1.2.1 MongoDB configuration